irtezachy/CaptionCraft/README.md

    ```

 ## Usage

-1. Open your web browser and navigate to `http://localhost:3000`
+1. Open your browser and navigate to `http://localhost:3000`
-2. Drag and drop an image or click to select one
+2. Upload an image by dragging and dropping or clicking the upload area
-3. Wait for the image to upload and preview
-4. Click "Generate Caption"
+3. Click "Generate Caption" to process the image
-5. View the AI-generated caption in the animated card below
+4. View the generated caption below the upload area

-## Technical Details
+## Technologies Used

-### API Endpoints
-- `GET /health`: Check API health status
-- `POST /generate-caption/`: Generate caption for uploaded image

-### Dependencies
 - Backend:
   - FastAPI
   - PyTorch
-  - Transformers
-  - Pillow
-  - python-multipart
+  - BLIP-2
+  - PIL (Python Imaging Library)

 - Frontend:
-  - React
-  - Material-UI
+  - React.js
   - Axios
+  - React Dropzone
-  - react-dropzone
+  - CSS3

-## Future Enhancements
-1. Support for multiple languages
-2. Batch image processing
-3. Caption editing capabilities
-4. Social media sharing
-5. User accounts and history
-6. Custom caption styles
-7. Advanced image analysis options

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License